 Proximity-based site selection

 Different data center site selection criteria can route users to the most optimum data centers.
-For example, proximity-based site selection is selecting a geographically closer data center.
-Generally, this will improve response time.
-Additionally, you can route requests based on the load of the data center or the application availability.
+For example, proximity-based site selection involves selecting a geographically closer data center, which generally improves response time.
+Additionally, you can route requests based on the data center’s load or application availability.

 Things become interesting when workloads want to move across geographically dispersed data centers while maintaining active connections to front-end users and backed systems.
 All these elements put increasing pressure on the data center interconnect ( DCI ) and the technology used to support workload mobility.